UCSB-MEDS/shiny-workshop/README.md

-# An Intro to Shiny

-### **NOTE:** These materials are no longer maintained and may be outdated.
+## This repository was archived on 2024-04-04.
+These materials are no longer maintained and may be outdated.
 For the latest Intro to Shiny workshop materials, please visit the [`EDS-430-Intro-to-Shiny` repository](https://github.com/UCSB-MEDS/EDS-430-Intro-to-Shiny) and explore the [course website](https://ucsb-meds.github.io/EDS-430-Intro-to-Shiny/).

+### Intro to Shiny

 **Presenter:** Sam Csik\
 **Organization:** UCSB MEDS\